 Background

-The Ute Mountain Ute Tribal Council has envisioned an education initiative that creates a science, technology, engineering, arts, and mathematics curriculum that is also embedded with Ute arts, language, culture, and traditions.
-Since 2020, Keystone Policy Center has been working with Ute Mountain Ute leaders to make that vision a reality.
-This long-term initiative, known as Growing Ute Futures, creates a comprehensive educational master plan that integrates Ute arts, language, and culture into all levels of the education curriculum; provides a strong focus on science, technology, engineering, (Native) arts, and math; and offers wrap-around services to support youth and families on and off the reservation.
+The Issue: The Ute Mountain Ute Tribal Council envisioned an education initiative that creates a science, technology, engineering, arts, and mathematics curriculum that is also embedded with Ute arts, language, culture, and traditions.
+Keystone Policy Center was selected to work with Ute Mountain Ute leaders to make that vision a reality.

 “Keystone Policy Center has been a valuable partner assisting the Ute Mountain Ute Tribe in developing and implementing this cultural, life-long educational approach for our community,” said Manuel Heart, chairman of the Ute Mountain Ute Tribal Council.
 “We are grateful for the expertise and experience they have brought to this initiative.”